tobran/DF-GAN/README.md

-# DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis
+# DF-GAN: A Simple and Effective Baseline for Text-to-Image Synthesis (CVPR 2022)

 (A novel and effective one-stage Text-to-Image Backbone)